DNIs: Basic Components, Features and Risks

 In some cases, the link between a sophont and a device can be so immersive that the user begins to view the machine as their natural body.
 User's are advised to keep the psychology-protection protocols of their medisystem at a high level to prevent undesirable shifts in self-perception.
 Operating multiple complex machines often requires additional modifications, notably intelligence amplification, lest the user's mind be overwhelmed.

 Recreational uses of this capability are common; feelings of ecstasy, re-engineered social perceptions, altered modes of consciousness and even psychoses can be experienced upon demand.
-The use of narcotic programs (narcograms) is regulated to varying degrees in different cultures.
+The use of such narcotic programs (narcograms) is regulated to varying degrees in different cultures.
 Most permit them with little restriction beyond the requirement that 3rd party override is granted to one's medisystem, the angelnet or an autodoc.
 Combined with counter-dependency software these measures limit the risk of long term addiction and mental breakdown.

 Memory augmentation: In most clades memories alter and fade over time as a healthy part of their neuropsychology.
 DNIs offer a way to sidestep this with a degree of safety by transcribing copies of the user's memories into internal or external storage.
 Sufficiently advanced DNIs can go so far as to create mindstate copies for uploading, scion creation and external backups.
 With enough internal hardware memory modules (e.g. compubone) can even store compressed exoself backups.
 This can allow sophonts travelling in areas with limited available computronium to restore their external mental capacity when possible.